CBS: Former FBI Deputy Director Andrew McCabe Feared Cover-Up Of Russia Probe

 He was asked if that was why the FBI began using counterintelligence resources to determine whether Trump might have been acting on behalf of Russia and whether the president might have broken the law by obstructing justice.

-"I was very concerned that I was able to put the Russia case on absolutely solid ground in an inedible fashion so that were I removed quickly or reassigned or fired, the case could not be closed or vanish in the night without a trace," McCabe says in the excerpt.
+"I was very concerned that I was able to put the Russia case on absolutely solid ground in an indelible fashion so that were I removed quickly or reassigned or fired, the case could not be closed or vanish in the night without a trace," McCabe says in the excerpt.

 He suggested that what he feared specifically was that Trump would appoint sympathetic officials to run the FBI in place of him and Comey — so those potential replacements would have to, in effect, act deliberately to end the open investigations and in so doing, explain why.